 In most cases, it is possible to identify your personal causes of IBS – It doesn’t have to be just a label attached to untreatable symptoms.
 Solutions can be found if you look at the underlying causes and address them.

-- Try taking digestive enzymes or Hcl stomach acid with meals to help break down food while your gut heals.
+- Try taking digestive enzyme, apple cider vinegar, or Hcl stomach acid with meals to help break down food while your gut heals.
 Also, eat in a mindful way to reduce stress and aid digestion.
 Once healed, eating bitters, or some apple cider vinegar or lemon in water, before eating will stimulate the release of these enzymes and stomach acid without a supplement

-- Test for SIBO, food sensitivities, parasites or other gut issues through a practitioner to help identify your root causes.
-A practitioner can help you identify which tests, if any, may help you.
+- Test for SIBO, food sensitivities, parasites, or other gut issues through a practitioner to help identify the root causes of your gut issues.
+A practitioner can help you identify which tests, if any, are appropriate.
 They will also be able to help identify your root causes by taking a detailed health history and symptoms analysis.
-I often recommend the GI Map test or the GI 360 test.
+For stool testing, I often recommend the GI Map test or the GI 360 test.

-- Work with the brain If no cause for the IBS can be found in the previous step, then pay attention to the brain.
-This can involve a variety of approaches and modalities, ranging from activation of the rest and digest arm of the nervous system (parasympathetic), stress reduction, exercise, blood sugar balance, acupuncture, counseling, NLP, or hypnotherapy.
+- Work with the brain It always helps to pay attention to the brain and gut-brain connection.
+This can involve a variety of approaches and modalities, ranging from activation of the rest and digest part of the nervous system (parasympathetic – vagus nerve), stress reduction, exercise, blood sugar balance, acupuncture, counseling, NLP, or hypnotherapy.

-- Repair the gut once the cause of IBS has been removed through repopulation with good bacteria and repairing increased intestinal permeability (leaky gut) and the immune system lining your gut
+- Repair the gut once the drivers of IBS has been removed.
+Repopulate with good bacteria and prebiotics.
+Repair any increased intestinal permeability (leaky gut) and balance the immune system in your gut.